What to Consider When Choosing a College as a National Merit Scholar

 - Both are academically demanding.

-Get the Facts; Then Choose Your College
+Get the Facts, Then Choose Your College

 People bring different tools and attributes to the job of picking a school, but everybody lives by the same clock.
-The National Merit Scholarship Corp. doesn’t release the financial award until you name your first-choice college.
+The National Merit Scholarship Corporation doesn’t release the financial award until you name your first-choice college.

 To learn about what each potential school offers, it’s important to take a campus tour.
 Before your tour, make sure you talk with a scholarship coordinator at each school.
 Scholarship coordinators can help customize your campus visit experience.
+To set up your experience at USF, contact us at email@example.com.